morepath/morepath/doc/models_and_linking.rst

 Default converters
 ------------------

+[this is still science fiction at the time of writing, though almost all of the infrastructure is now in place]

 Before we said Morepath uses ISO format dates as the default.
 You can register a default ``Converter`` instance for a type using the ``converter`` decorator::